 I bet you already have your best carrot cake recipe that you treasure.

-I also have two favorite carrot cakes that I make a lot: this vintage carrot pineapple cake and the ginger carrot cake that is to die for.
+I also make two other carrot cakes often: this vintage carrot pineapple cake and the ginger carrot cake that is so good.

 - Very moist: it has an apple in the batter that adds moisture as well as some sharpness and sweetness.